 As in every litigation case, facts drive almost everything.
-Bid protest based on contractor general past performance evaluations have less than 25% chance of winning.
+Bid protests based on contractor past performance have less than 25% chance of winning.
 See Wifcon.

 When the solicitation requires you to actually submit your relevant contracts for a specified time period and includes a requirement for total contract value, make sure that you include option years and if possible a breakdown of pricing for those option years (it is important to follow exactly what the solicitation calls for.)

-Most government contractors already know that the best way to win a bid protest is to show that how the agency failed to follow the evaluation criteria in the solicitation.
+- Most government contractors already know that the best way to win a bid protest is to show that how the agency failed to follow the stated contractor past performance evaluation criteria in the solicitation.
 With that said, past performance bid protests are some of the most difficult to win.

 The source selection team will have a difficult time explaining the high score to the awardee given the diminutive size and scope of the referred project.
 Keep in mind that as the protestor, your referred projects must be larger.
 In the March 2017 case of XPO Logistics Worldwide Government Services, LLC, the protestor successfully made such an argument to GAO.